-For mini-motorcycle enthusiasts, deciding between the Honda Monkey and Honda Grom can be a bit tricky.
-Both have a four-stroke, liquid-cooled, and fuel-injected engine with a manual transmission.
+For mini-motorcycle enthusiasts, deciding between the Honda Monkey and Honda Grom can be tricky.
+Both have a four-stroke, liquid-cooled, fuel-injected engine with a manual transmission.
 They are both lightweight and have identical exhaust and brake systems.

 It’s safe to say that the differences between the two models in terms of their performance and features are barely noticeable.
-But there are some aspects of the Honda Grom that set it apart from the Honda Monkey to make it our favorite.
+But some aspects of the Honda Grom set it apart from the Honda Monkey to make it our favorite.

 In this article, we will dive deep into all the details and nuances that both these bikes have to offer.
 We’ll also talk about which bike we recommend depending on your needs.

 Honda has been selling around 10,000 Groms per year in the US since its arrival, proving its popularity.
 The first Honda Grom hit the market in 2014 and was later upgraded in 2017.

 While it looks like a cross between a scooter and a sports bike, it offers more than you might expect.
 Here are some features of the Honda Grom that make it our top choice:

 - A 125 cc air-cooled single-cylinder engine that’s perfectly suited for beginners

 - 9hp at 7000 RPM